julionm/landing-page/README.md

 - [ ] `BUG`: disable hover cards when scrolling starts
   - this may be solved by adding a context that'll say if the user is scrolling (this could be used for some animations or other interactions too)
 - [ ] DEAL WITH IMAGES FOR PROJECTS AND OTHER STUFF
+- [ ] add some effect to those social media buttons to show my usernames